Guests in 2021

 Malte Greulich presented his paper with preliminary insights from an exploratory study on cybersecurity perplexity, a novel concept describing the paradoxical psychological state that individuals experience when facing adverse cybersecurity conditions in the workplace.

-Prof. Dr. Reto Koenig, PhD (Bern University of Applied Sciences)
+Prof. Dr Reto Koenig (Bern University of Applied Sciences)

 Prof. Koenig explained why e-voting is difficult and asked us to decide whether it is a workable solution or whether in-person voting is still the way to go.